 Many don’t realize there is more than one USDA home loan and mistake the USDA Single-Family Direct Loan with the Single-Family Guaranteed Loan.
 The two programs have key differences and are meant for two very different financial situations.

-The USDA direct loan is meant for very low-income families.
+The USDA direct loan is meant for very low-income families and is not available through this site.
 Those eligible for the direct loan must make between 50-80 percent of the median income for the area, adjusted for household size; be without decent, safe and sanitary housing; and be unable to obtain a loan from other resources with terms and conditions that the borrower can be reasonably expected to meet.

 Additional differences in the program include: